-Note that ORide does not require the rider and the driver to hide their identifying information to the SP during the payment and reputation-rating operations, because the rider and driver are both anonymous during the ride.
+Note that ORide preserves the payment and reputationrating operations of the current RHSs.
+That is, unlike PrivateRide, it does not require the rider to purchase e-cash in advance, and it does not require the rider and the driver to generate and keep extra cryptographic tokens for the reputation-rating operation.
+In addition, ORide does not require the rider and the driver to hide their identifying information to the SP during the payment and reputation-rating operations, because the rider and driver are both anonymous during the ride.
 However, it is important to note that, in order to prevent the SP from de-anonymizing the rider and the driver by correlating the time a fare report is deposited with the drop-off event of the ride, the payment operation should not occur immediately after the ride, e.g., the drivers deposit the fare reports to the SP at the end of the day.